 Faculty with emeritus status no longer advise students; please do not list them in your application.

 You can log into your online application to check the receipt of items as they arrive.
 It is your responsibility to ensure that your recommenders submit their letters for you in a timely manner.
 Receipt of recommendations is noted when you log into your application.
 Then it is up to you when or how you choose to contact your recommenders to remind them of their submission.

-You must select the option with ETS to transmit your GRE/TOEFL scores (electronically) directly to the University of Washington, provided you list the correct institution code (4854, no department code necessary).
+You must select the option with ETS to transmit your GRE/TOEFL scores (electronically) directly to the University of Washington, provided you list the correct institution code: 4854 and the department code: 5199 (any department).
 It will usually take a couple weeks for the scores to show up as received in your submitted application.